vishalcloudyuga/dcos-docs/1.9/usage/pods/examples.md

 ```

 # Complete Pod
-The following pod definition can serve as a reference to create more complicated pods. <!-- DOES NOT WORK.
-JSH 9/30/16 2:05PM -->
+The following pod definition can serve as a reference to create more complicated pods. <!-- Validated.
+JSH 9/30/16 3:11pm -->

 ```
 {